-On July 1, 2015, the Company amalgamated with PLC and continued as one company under the name, Nano One Materials Corp.
+Nano One Materials Corp (the "Company") was incorporated under the laws of the Province of Alberta on November 5, 1987 and continued under the laws of the Province of British Columbia on September 8, 2004.
 The Company's head office address is Unit 101B, 8575 Government Street, Burnaby, BC, V3N 4V1, Canada.
 The registered and records office address is Suite 2900 - 550 Burrard Street, Vancouver, BC V6C 0A3.
 The financial statements of the Company are presented in Canadian dollars unless otherwise indicated.